erikjh/CS3443-Mystery-Game-Team-Project/Mystery Project2/README.md

 File > Import > General > Archive File > *select archvied file of repository* > *select folder to import into* > finish
 ## Installation using Git
 File > Import > Git > Projects from Git > Clone URI > https://github.com/erikjh/CS3443-Mystery-Game-Team-Project.git (this link can be found on the repository under code) > login using github credentials

+After importing from Git, you will right click the project under Git Repositories > Import Projects > Finish. <br />
+Then you will click Mystery Project2 > src > Main.java > click the green run button